 Configure the MMU fault status area for the calling CPU.
-A 64-byte aligned real address raddr specifies where MMU fault status information is placed.
+A 64 byte aligned real address specifies where MMU fault status information is placed.
 The return value is the previously specified area, or 0 for the first invocation.
 Specifying a fault area at real address 0 is not allowed.

-ENORADDR

-Invalid real address

-EBADALIGN

-Invalid alignment of fault area
+ENORADDR Invalid real addre ess EBADALIGN Invalid alignment for fault area

-14.8.11. mmu_enable

-trap# FAST_TRAP

-function# MMU_ENABLE

-arg0 enable_flag

-arg1 return_target

-ret0 status
+14.7.11 mmu\enable

+FAST_TRAP MMU_ENABLE enable_flag return_target status

 This function either enables or disables virtual address translation for the calling CPU within the virtual machine domain.
-If the enable_flag is zero, translation is disabled, any non-zero value will enable translation.
+If the enable\flag is zero, translation is disabled, any non-zero value will enable translation.

 When this function returns, the newly selected translation mode will be active.
-The argument return_target is a virtual address if translation is being enabled, or return_target is a real address in the event that translation is to be disabled.
+The argument return\target is a virtual address if translation is being enabled, or return\target is a real address in the event that translation is to be disabled.

-Upon successful completion, this API service will return control to the return_target address with the new operating mode.
+Upon successful completion, this API service will return control to the return\target address with the new operating mode.
 In the event of call failure, the previous operating mode remains, and the service simply returns to the caller with the appropriate error code in ret0.

-ENORADDR Invalid real address when disabling translation EBADALIGN return_target is not aligned to an instruction EINVAL enable_flag requests current operating mode (e.g., disable when already disabled)
+ENORADDR Invalid real address when disabling translation EBADALIGN return_target is not aligned to an instruction EINVAL enable_flag requests current operating mode; (e.g. disable if already disabled).